 In 2008, after 18 straight years in the notecard business, she shifted her pen + creative energy to licensing & freelance design.
 To marvelous results!

 Feathers in Melissa’s cap include illustrating three series of framed art prints at Crate&Barrel; four series of holiday bedding & home goods at Garnet Hill; framed art prints at Baker Furniture; graphic tees at Cracker Barrel & Cabela’s & humorous greeting cards at Recycled Paper Greetings & Trader Joe’s.
 She’s even seen her sketches atop Sperry Top-Siders.

 Social media, incessant sketching, & blathering away on M Wood Pen caught the eye of a fabulous book editor, beginning a new phase of her patchwork career.
-Books illustrated so far include “The Architecture of the Cocktail”, “Citysketch New York”, “Citysketch Paris”, “Citysketch London”, “Ms. American Pie”, and “The Architecture of the Shot” and “The Art of Being Bill”.
+Books illustrated so far include “The Architecture of the Cocktail”, “Citysketch New York”, “Citysketch Paris”, “Citysketch London”, “Ms. American Pie”, “The Architecture of the Shot” and “The Art of Being Bill”.